Between Diana and Isis: Egypt’s “Renaissance” and the Neo-Pharaonic Style (1920s‒1930s)

 - 43 Jacques Berque, L’Égypte : impérialisme et révolution, Paris: Gallimard, 1967, p.
 52.

 31The iconography of Ancient Egypt and rurality are constantly intermingled in the works of the pioneers.
-This aspect can be related to a view of Egyptian peasantry that dominated the 1930s when certain landowners began to reflect on agrarian reform.42 This reflection led to an increasing consciousness about the condition of the Egyptian fellah and a social interest for his way of life.
+This aspect can be related to a view of Egyptian peasantry that dominated the 1930s when certain landowners began to think about an agrarian reform.42 This idea led to an increasing consciousness about the condition of the Egyptian fellah and a social interest for his way of life.
 This fellahist movement, as one could call it, embodied the idea—which would be largely called into question in the 1960s, notably by Jacques Berque43—that absolutely no change had occurred in the condition and way of life of the fellah since the Pharaohs.

 - 44 The work was first published in French under the title Mœurs et coutumes des fellahs, Paris: Payot (...)